-From the time you are a little kid, dreaming is all you know.
+From the time you are a little kid, dreaming is all you know how to do.
 You dream of your future family, your future job, your future children, and you even dream of your future house.

 In those dreams, you never harbor pain or illness and you never harbor disastrous chaos.
 Yet, once you reach your dream life, you realize that disastrous chaos comes along with the dream that you signed up for, and the disastrous chaos is a part of the magical journey.